damienld/Tennis-predict/README.md

         - but don't count tennis offseason (or covid suspension) when Tour is actually off (as it's not due to an injury/decision)
 - Elo ratings history by players (JSON) must be Exportable year by year to csv (to be used in another project)

-ToDo:
-- Test the different settings to find the most efficient one (KCoeffOpp, startingElo..)
--
+## 3 - First model
+The first model is done by just using the ELO rating defined above.
+It is applied on ATP date (TrnRk>=2 from 2014 onwards) We evaluate the difference between our prediction and the actual result:
+- Brier score for Elo 0.2055
+- Brier score for Odds 0.1878 (caclulated by using bookmaker odds)

-## 3 - Add extra features (ToDo)
+## 4 - Add extra features (ToDo)
+- ELO Rating by Surface (Clay vs NonClay)
 - Recent ELO
+- Peak ELO with date
+- update not just the Elo rating when managing long periods out BUT also the K-Factor as there is more doubt about that value
+- Test the different settings to find the most efficient one (KCoeffOpp, startingElo, KFactor when player out..)
 - Elo depending on score gap
-- ELO Rating by Surface
-- Peak ELO with date
 - Cumulated Fatigue
 - H2H
 - ROI vs style of player
 - Trn history
 ..

-## 4 - Preprocessing
+## 5 - Preprocessing
 - Standardization
 - Outliers

-## 5 - Compare Models
+## 6 - Compare Models
 - Split data train/validation/test
 - Fit
 - Cross Validation KFold